hmseeb/leadrscribe/README.md

 ### Debug Mode

-Handy includes an advanced debug mode for development and troubleshooting.
+LeadrScribe includes an advanced debug mode for development and troubleshooting.
 Access it by pressing:
 - **macOS**: `Cmd+Shift+D`
 - **Windows/Linux**: `Ctrl+Shift+D`